About Birsay Heritage Trust

 Who runs the mill?

 Birsay Heritage Trust leases the mill from Orkney Islands Council.
 The BHT trustees run the mill.
 They are all volunteers.
-The trust employs a small number of staff, such as the miller and mill manager and seasonal staff during our visitor opening times.
+The trust employs a small number of staff, such as the miller and seasonal staff during our visitor opening times.

 How can I support the mill?